lostfiddler/pr05-grant-application/pr05_application.md

 All 29 errors also deal with import statements, but for codemirror addons and extensions in the same 3 files.
-Removing those lines caused the p5.js web editor to build without errors, however, the website no longer functions.
+Removing those lines caused the p5.js web editor to build without errors, however the website no longer functions.
 My naive assumption is that version 6 has a different system in place to extend the codemirror component with these modules.
+Upgrading codemirror also caused npm to warn that the dependency codemirror-colorpicker should also be upgraded.

-The documentation for codemirror v.6 has a migration guide that looks comprehensive.
-I imagine if I am selected as a grant recepiant for this project reading that guide will be the first thing I do and see where that leads me.
+The documentation for codemirror v6 has a migration guide that looks comprehensive.
+If I am selected as a grant recepiant for this project, reading that guide will be the first thing I do and see where it leads me.
+Reading the source code for version 6 would benefit me as well, I took a peek and it is well commented.

-During the 4 months of the project, when I come across a problem that is beyond my understanding and not in the documentation, I will first try to google/chat-gpt for help.
+During the 4 months of the project, when I come across a problem that is beyond my understanding and not in the documentation, I will first try to google/chat-gpt for help, then consult the prior work and recommended reading linked in the project description.
 If I am still having trouble I will then reach out to my mentor for advice and perhaps even reach out to the author/maintainer of the codemirror source code.

-1245/3000
+I am unfamiliar with testing and also accessibility, however I am eager to learn and am confident I can become competent enough to finish this project execptionlly well, especially with guidance.

+It has been years since I have used react, but I have used both class based and functional components before in the library and converted between the two.
+Since that time I have used vanilla web-components to render html with javascript.

+1972/3000

 # 3. Why are you the right person for this project?
 ---